Quantum Tunneling in SO(3,1)$\times$SO(4): Introduction: Assumption of Spacetime Isotropy

-Let $O_T$ be the frame of reference induced by the $T(v)$ transformation.
-An observer in this frame might perform an experiment to measure the eigenvectors of the Lorentz transformation in his frame.
+The physical reality of a transformation such as $T(v)$ must be questioned.
+To pursue this inquiry, let $O_T$ be the frame of reference of an observer who was initially at rest, then subjected to a $T(v)$ transformation.
+The observer in the $O_T$ frame might perform experiments to determine the eigenvectors of a Lorentz transformation in his frame.
 That is, he would look for eigenvectors of

-and would measure these.
-In other words, the speed of light would be constant under a Lorentz transformation in the $O_T$ frame.
-In fact, all of Special Relativity carries over unchanged into $O_T$.
+and would measure them.
+These eigenvectors of the Lorentz transformation in the $O_T$ frame would constitute a ``speed of light" in that frame.
+Said another way, the speed of light would be constant under Lorentz transformations \emph{in the $O_T$ frame}.
+Since the constancy of the speed of light in an inertial frame is a principle fundamental to Special Relativity, it is therefore seen that Special Relativity carries over unaltered into the ``spacetime-rotated" frame of $O_T$.